richinfante/aws-ssh/README.md

 # aws-ssh

 A pure-python implementation of Amazon's Session Manager Client.
-It performs lookups for instance names and transforms them to an instance ID needed for starting a sestion.
+It performs lookups for instance names and transforms them to an instance ID needed for starting a session.
 To do this, it reads the instance's `Name` tag.

 ## Usage:
 ```bash